Sinus & Headache Balm

 This easy DIY sinus and headache balm is an all-natural remedy that helps relieve stuffy noses, allergies, and headaches.

-They reported that it helped immensely and they even regained some lost smell after using it!
+She reported that it helped immensely and she even regained some lost smell after using it!

 (She’d been to her doctor several times already, to rule out serious problems, but still had no relief.)